Religion in the Democratic Republic of the Congo

-Christianity is the predominant religion in the Democratic Republic of the Congo, with Catholicism and Protestantism being its main denominations.
+Christianity is the primary religion in the Democratic Republic of the Congo, with Catholicism and Protestantism being its main denominations.

 The Democratic Republic of the Congo is a secular nation and freedom of religion is enshrined in its constitution.
-As of 2023, the US State Department reported that more than 95% of the population is affiliated with Christian denominations (of which nearly half are Catholic, another half are Protestant, and a small number are Jehovah's Witnesses, Mormons and Greek Orthodox).
+As of 2023, the US State Department reported that more than 95% of the population is affiliated with Christian denominations, of which nearly half are Catholic, another half are Protestant, and a small number are Jehovah's Witnesses, Mormons and Greek Orthodox.
 The remaining follow other non-Christian religions (Muslims, Baháʼís, Hindus, and indigenous religions).